-Tips for Making Easy Chicken Stir Fry:
+Steps for the Best Chicken Stir Fry:

 - Prep all of your ingredients before you get started!
 This will make the cooking time go super fast.
 Slice up your veggies first and place them together in a large bowl and set aside.
 To make your life even easier, you can purchase cut broccoli florets and sliced mushrooms!
 And, possibly even sliced peppers and onions depending on your grocery store.

 - After your veggies are sliced, dice up your chicken.
 You'll want this in "bite size" pieces, that are about 1 inch each.
 This doesn't have to be perfect, but make sure they are all similar in size, and small because they cook quickly.